OrgFlow-Actions/demo/README.md

 We'll keep things simple and start with Custom Objects (if you changed the `.orgflowinclude` file (see step 1b), then you may need to pick another metadata type).
 Log into the `OFQA` sandbox, and add an object called `Car` (you can configure it how you please).

 Next, got to the `Actions` tab in this repo, and run the workflow called `Flow in an environment`.
-Enter the environment name `A` (because this is the environment name that we chose when adding the `OFQA` sandbox as an environment), and optionally add a commit message (maybe `Adds Car object`).
+Enter the environment name `QA` (because this is the environment name that we chose when adding the `OFQA` sandbox as an environment), and optionally add a commit message (maybe `Adds Car object`).
 Run the workflow and wait for it to complete.

-You'll notice that the car object is now in your repo.
+You'll notice that the car object is now in your repo (in the `sandbox/qa` branch, or whatever branch name you assigned to your `QA` environment).

 ### 5. Move your change to another Salesforce org